 HVAC service manager, $71,176 average salary

-• Florida: Hurricanes, school and healthcare facilities.
+• Florida: Hurricanes, educational and healthcare facilities.

-• California: Wildfires, transportation, energy and utility upgrades.
+• California: Wildfires, transportation, energy and utility projects.

 • Texas: Hurricanes, energy, utility and other infrastructure upgrades.